opsJson/Auto-Contact-Saver/README.md

 Check if the "Google Contacts" application is installed on your smartphone.

-Check that the email connected to the app is the same email you will use in the extension.
+Check if the email connected to the app is the same email you will use in the extension.

 Check if automatic contact synchronization is enabled in the app settings.